thex3family/thex3family-website/public/content/make-positive-impact/contribute/be-a-patron/donate/index.md

 ## The Co-x3 Family Scholarship

-For every $100 donated, you empower 10 individuals with 30 days of the [Co-x3 Membership](/make-positive-impact/contribute/membership), offering them a wealth of resources for personal growth.
+For every $100 donated, you empower 10 individuals with 30 days of the [Better Life Membership](/make-positive-impact/contribute/membership), offering them a wealth of resources for personal growth.

 As a supporter, you’ll receive regular updates, sharing the progress and achievements of the individuals you’ve helped.
 We also offer tiered benefits for regular supporters, recognizing and thanking you for your ongoing commitment.